Renewal of License

 The online renewal service for late renewals is not available to bail agents, who by law must reapply as a new applicant if their license is not renewed prior to the expiration date.

 Any licensees that renew their licenses late will be required to pay a 50 percent penalty fee and file new company appointments and/or solicitor appointment (if applicable).
 "Late" is defined as any renewal for which the requirements to renew (for CA residents this includes completing the ethics and continuing education hours) are not met until after the expiration date of the previous license term.
-Use this link Late Renewal to find out how to late renew your license.
+Use Sircon’s Renew or Reinstate a License to find out how to late renew your license.